A high-ranking former

 - Sieg reportedly contacted her from a "burner" phone and sat conspicuously close to her in meetings to cultivate an impression of inappropriate closeness.

-The suit alleges the "widespread false assumption" that Carreon was sleeping with her boss ruined her professional reputation, leading one colleague to tell her, "Julia, you realize you're being groomed, right?"
+The suit alleges there was a "widespread false assumption" that Carreon was sleeping with her boss.
+That, according to the suit, ruined her professional reputation, leading one colleague to tell her, "Julia, you realize you're being groomed, right?"

 When HR officials eventually stepped in, according to the lawsuit, they didn't investigate Sieg's conduct, but instead interrogated Carreon.
 The investigators allegedly used "sexist language," asking if she was "indiscreet" or if she "got to travel because Andy liked you," while failing to interview witnesses who could attest to her character.